sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Showing API Usage
 =================

-Optionally, graphs can be made of the usage of each API entry in examples, grouped by module.
-In large projects, there are many modules so this is set to ``False`` by default.
-Setting ``show_api_usage`` to ``True`` will make one graph per module showing all of the API entries connected to the example that they are used in.
-This could be helpful for making a map of which examples to look at if you want to learn about a particular module.
-Note: documentation and graphs of which API examples are unused will always be made, only the documentation and graphs of which examples each API entry are used in is controlled by this configuration parameter. ``graphviz`` is required for making the unused and used API entry graphs.
+Graphs and documentation of both unused API entries and the examples that each API entry is used in are generated in the sphinx output directory under ``sg_api_usage.html``.
 See the
 `Sphinx-Gallery API usage documentation and graphs <sg_api_usage.html>`_ for example.
-This report can be found in the sphinx output directory under ``sg_api_usage.html``.
+In large projects, there are many modules and, since a graph of API usage is generated for each module, this can use a lot of resources so ``show_api_usage`` is set to ``'unused'`` by default.
+The unused API entries are all shown in one graph so this scales much better for large projects.
+Setting ``show_api_usage`` to ``True`` will make one graph per module showing all of the API entries connected to the example that they are used in.
+This could be helpful for making a map of which examples to look at if you want to learn about a particular module.
+Setting ``show_api_usage`` to ``False`` will not make any graphs or documentation about API usage.
+Note, ``graphviz`` is required for making the unused and used API entry graphs.

 .. _api_usage_ignore: